mrbshaw/mrbshaw-Python-for-Everybody-Specialization-Certificate/README.md

 Took a quiz on Chapter 2.<br>
 ![quiz chapter 2](https://user-images.githubusercontent.com/54412628/66080687-9b6a3600-e534-11e9-821a-5c505fca0e51.PNG)<br>
 <br>
 Did assignment 2.2.
-Fixing a line of code that asked for users name then printed Hello plus the name entered from the prompt.<br?
+Fixing a line of code that asked for users name then printed Hello plus the name entered from the prompt.<br>
 <br>
 Did assignment 2.3.<br>
 Wrote a small program that prompts hours worked and your rate.
 Then calculates how much was earned and prints it. <br>